-The high degree of media ownership concentration is accompanied by a lack of transparency about the influence that media owners exercise over public sector actors.
+The high degree of media ownership concentration is accompanied by a lack of transparency about the significant level of influence that media owners exercise over government officials and politicians.
 This lack of transparency also concerns expenditure on advertising by both the state sector and major private-sector companies.
 Since the 2008 economic crisis and resulting loss of media sector jobs, journalism has become a chronically precarious profession.

 Spanish society is tolerant and open to diversity, and journalists are rarely subjected to any pressure other than from the authorities.
-Parliament has begun the process of decriminalising a number of offences – including “offences to religious feelings,” “attacks on the symbols of the state” and “insults to the crown” – that have resulted in violations of freedom of expression in the past.
+Parliament has begun the process of decriminalising “insults to the crown” and other offences against “the symbols of the state” that have hindered freedom of expression in the past.